syncfusion-content/php-docs/PHP/AutoComplete/Getting-Started.md

 ---
 layout: post
-title: Getting-Started
+title: Getting Started with PHP AutoComplete Control | Syncfusion
-description: getting started
+description: Learn here about getting started with Syncfusion Essential PHP AutoComplete Control, its elements, and more.
 platform: php
 control: Autocomplete
 documentation: ug
 ---

-#Overview
+# Overview of PHP AutoComplete

 The PHP AutoComplete control is a textbox control that provides a list of suggestions based on your query.
 When you enter text into the text box, the control performs a search operation and provides a list of results.
 There are several filter types available to perform the search.

-# Getting Started
+## Getting Started

 Using the following steps, you can create a PHP AutoComplete control.
 The basic rendering of PHP AutoComplete is achieved with default functionality.